Zilliqa/ZRC/reference/style-guide.md

 ```
 ### Local Variable Names

-- Consistent with OCaml styling guidelines, variable names should be named in snake_case.
+- To be consistent with OCaml styling guidelines, variable names should be named in snake_case.
 Variable names with only one word should be in lowercase E.g. `one_msg`,`transfer_amt`, `zero`, `player1`

 ``` ocaml